ZhubaGoldenlamb/Developed-Fire-Risk-Model-for-Joshua-Tree-National-Park/README.md

 Although **2023 experienced unusually high rainfall**, NDVI values within the Elk Fire scar did not immediately rebound to pre-fire levels.
 This is likely because the fire removed much of the existing vegetation, and early regrowth is dominated by invasive annual grasses rather than mature shrubs or Joshua trees.

-![Annual precipitation totals near the Elk Fire site (2019–2023)](Elk_Fire_2019_2023_Precipitation_Histogram.png)
+![Annual precipitation totals near the Elk Fire site (2019–2023)](Elk_Fire_2019_2023_Precipitation_Histogram.png) *This precipitation chart provides climatic context for the NDVI trends, highlighting a wet year in 2019 followed by multiple drier years preceding the 2022 Elk Fire.
+Comparing precipitation and NDVI patterns illustrates how vegetation growth followed by prolonged drying created high-risk fire conditions.*

 ---